What is personalized CAR-T cell therapy?

 What should I do if I think I am or a loved one is a candidate for treatment?

 If you or a loved one has been diagnosed with B-cell precursor acute lymphoblastic leukemia (ALL) or relapsed or refractory large B-cell lymphoma, you should speak with an oncologist about all options for treatment.

 Adults with ALL and large B-cell lymphoma and can call 215-316-5127 from 8:30 am to 5:00 pm ET Monday through Friday, and a dedicated Penn Medicine staff member will help connect you to an oncologist about receiving CAR-T therapy.
 If you call after hours, please leave a message and a staff member will return your call during operating hours.

 If you are calling on behalf of a child with ALL who is between the ages of 3 and 17 years old, please contact the Cancer Immunotherapy Program at the Children's Hospital of Philadelphia (CHOP) at 267-426-0762 or Oncointake@email.chop.edu.

 How can I learn more about CAR-T and make an appointment?

-To learn more about personalized cellular therapy and CAR-T, visit our Immunotherapy website.
+You can learn more about personalized cellular therapy and CAR-T here.

 If you are interested in making an appointment to discuss if CAR-T cell therapy is right for you, please call one of the phone numbers listed below.

 - For adults 18 years and older: Call the Abramson Cancer Center's Immunotherapy Program at 215-316-5127.